chippyash/phpunit-coverage-listener/README.md

 die(json_encode(compact('success')));
 ```

-Above json data could be process furthermore to expose usefull information about your code-coverage information in a way that fit with your specific needs.
+Above json data could then be processed further to expose information about your
+code-coverage information in a way that fits with your specific needs.

 [Coveralls](https://coveralls.io/) service would be a perfect example in this scenario.

+However, please note that as Coveralls supply their own submitter, the use case for
+this is probably now defunct.
+This lib is much more useful in situations where you want
+to send coverage information to your own servers, say in a Jenkins build chain.

 Requirement
 -----------

-* PHP >= 5.3.3
+* PHP >= 5.6

 Install
 -------